extendedwhanau/DarkLight/content/installation.md

       Sound Design: Previn Naidu

       A sensory symphony, composed of fragments, more beautiful for having been broken.
 A harmonious blend of creative hands, of sight, sound, taste and smell.

+      the choux, pronounced “shoo”

+      a raspberry cream french pastry, with a raspberry crunch

+      and finished with a flicker of gold leaf

+      NF, VEGETARIAN

+      the lemona \

+      lemon curd and italian meringue encased in pastry

+      with a perfectly poised petal to finish

+      VEGETARIAN
     artist: Sarah Jayn Kavali & Creature Post
     sound_artist: Previn Naidu
     bio: .